 Finally, in panel (d) of Figure 1 we show yearly averages of the 14C record as reported by Reimer et al. (2004).
 Again, a large value of 14C suggests a stronger flux of cosmic rays, which in turn suggests a lower interplanetary field, possibly in conjunction with a relatively flat HCS.
 We note the almost monotonic increase from 1600 until shortly after 1700, consistent with the 10Be record.
 Between then and until 1955, it appears to generally decrease, except for two 'recoveries' when it rises.
 The first occurred in ~ 1800 and the second, shortly before ~ 1900, coinciding with the Dalton and Gleissberg minima.
-Above-ground nucear tests began in 1955 rendering the time series from this point forward useless for present purposes.
-In fact, secular variations after \approx 1900 are probably dominated by the anthropogenic effects of fossil fuel burning (Usoskin 2008).
+Above-ground nuclear tests began in 1955 rendering the time series from this point forward useless for present purposes.
+In fact, secular variations after $\approx 1850 - 1900$ are probably dominated by the anthropogenic effects of fossil fuel burning (Suess 1955).

-Comparing the 14C and 10Be profiles, we note that, on the largest scales, they convey a similar trend for the inferred flux of cosmic rays.
+Comparing the ${}^{14}C$ and ${}^{10}Be$ profiles, we note that, on the largest scales, they convey a similar trend for the inferred flux of cosmic rays.
 The three grand minima (seen as maxima in these records) are approximately co-temporal and the general variations about some reference point, say 1600, are reasonably matched.
-One notable exception is that while the peak 10Be values during the Maunder and Dalton intervals match one another, they are substantially different in the 14C record, perhaps the result of being superimposed on a monotonic decrease from 1700 until at least 1955.
+One notable exception is that while the peak ${}^{10}Be$ values during the Maunder and Dalton intervals match one another, they are substantially different in the ${}^{14}C$ record, perhaps the result of being superimposed on a monotonic decrease from 1700 until at least 1955.

 From this, we conclude that the cosmic ray flux was larger during the Maunder Minimum than at any time over the last 400 years.
 Moreover, the flux of particles systematically increased during the 70-year interval, suggesting that the minimum was only "flat" only from the perspective of sunspots.
-If anything, the true "Maunder minimum" was not an interval, but a point in time that occurred circa 1700.
+In summary then, the Maunder Minimum did not reach its most profound state until 1698, 43 years after the "nominal" onset, as defined by the sunspot record.

 2.4.
-Eclipse "Observations"
+Eclipse Observations